Napoleon Cake

 What is Napoleon Cake?

 Napoleon Cake is a popular Eastern European dessert, often considered a variation of Mille-Feuille in France or Cremeschnitte in Romania.
-It consists of multiple layers of crisp, buttery puff pastry separated by a luscious, homemade diplomat cream.
-The cake is left to rest overnight so that the cream softens the layers.
+Also known as Russian Napoleon Cake and French Napoleon Cake, this Napoleon dessert features multiple thin layers of crisp, buttery puff pastry dough filled with rich, homemade diplomat cream.
+This cake is traditionally left to rest overnight, allowing the cream to soften the pastry for a tender, melt-in-your-mouth texture.

 Bakery style cake